27 Brands of Face Wash to Use If You Have Sensitive Skin

 Buy the face cleanser above for $24 from Sephora.

-Buy the body wash above for $4.80 from Walmart.
+Buy the body wash above for $9.42 from Amazon.

 Aveeno uses natural ingredients to make a variety of skin, hair and body care products.
-Their “ultra-calming” line of facial products for people with sensitive skin is fragrance-free, soap-free, hypoallergenic, reduces redness and lifts away dirt, oil and makeup while still being gentle and soothing.
+Their “ultra-calming” line of facial products for people with sensitive skin is fragrance-free, soap-free, hypoallergenic.
+The products also reduce redness and lift away dirt, oil and makeup while still being gentle and soothing.

 Clinique carries a wide range of skin care products and makeup for many different types of skin.
 Their products also target different concerns, such as acne, dryness or redness.
 The cleansing gel featured above, part of the Acne Solutions line, is medicated and oil-free and can help clear breakouts and blackheads, unclog pores and control oil.